 I don’t have all the answers, which frustrates me to the core and I won’t get it right 100% of the time.

-I'm dedicated to asking, learning, speaking out, and shutting the heck up all at the same time.
-FIVE12 STUDIO exists on the basis of community and diversity and will never tolerate hatred of any kind towards anyone for any reason, ever.
+Finally, I’m asking, learning, speaking out, and shutting the heck up all at the same time.
+FIVE12 STUDIO exists on the basis of community and diversity.
+Around here, we do not do hate.

 With love, Clarissa